Blade Fuse Problems

 If feasible, by fuses and fuse holders from specialist electrical suppliers, not hardware chains, as there is a surprisingly large range in their quality.

-Long term blade fuse problems in caravans are also indirectly caused by badly crimped cable lugs.
+Long term blade fuse problems in travel trailers are also indirectly caused by badly crimped cable lugs.
 The resultant poor contact eventually allows corrosion between the copper and the lug.
 Heat builds up, in turn heating up the blade fuse holder.

 This cable is only barely in contact with the crimp lug.
 Pic: original source unknown

 A correctly formed crimp creates a cold weld.
 To achieve this it is 100% essential to use a proper crimping tool (as shown).
 A good ratchet type crimping tool, as shown below, is not cheap.
 One’s like that form that essentially needed cold weld (i.e. an inter-molecular bond).
 It is impossible to do this with pliers or plier-like cheap crimping tools.
 They may be satisfactory for a year or two but, over time, inter-metal corrosion will set in.

-Use only a crimping tool like that shown: they are not cheap, but a badly crimped lug can set a caravan on fire!
+Use only a crimping tool like that shown: they are not cheap, but a badly crimped lug can set a travel trailer on fire!
 Pic: RV Books.